radiantlogic-v8/documentation-new/documentation/tuning/cache-capture-connectors.md

   For MYSQL or MariaDB databases, the timestamp column type must be one of the following: `TIMESTAMP`, `DATETIME`

   For PostgreSQL databases, the timestamp column type must be one of the following: `TIMESTAMP`, `timestamp without time zone` (equivalent to timestamp), `TIMESTAMPTZ`, `timestamp with time zone` (equivalent to timestamptz)

+  For Snowflake, the timestamp column type must be: TIMESTAMPNTZ

   For Derby databases, the timestamp column type must be: `TIMESTAMP`